Yaws

 No vaccine has yet been found.
 Prevention is, in part, done by curing those who have the disease, thereby decreasing the risk of transmission.
 Where the disease is common, treating the entire community is effective.
-Improving cleanliness and sanitation also decreases spread.
-Treatment is typically with antibiotics, including: azithromycin by mouth or benzathine penicillin by injection.
+Improving cleanliness and sanitation also decreases the spread.
+Treatment is typically with antibiotics, including azithromycin by mouth or benzathine penicillin by injection.
 Without treatment, physical deformities occur in 10% of cases.